-Submissions responding to the Issues Paper (PDF 1.9MB) prepared by the Institute to inform community consultation can be made either online or in writing.
+Submissions responding to the Issues Paper (PDF 1.9MB) prepared by the Institute to inform community consultation could be made either online or in writing.

 What do we mean by conversion practices?